[YOUR NAME HERE]

 Although I would evolve into a book author, independent publisher, and literary agent, I never quit feature journalism entirely.
-Out of 200+ articles written for print and pixels, I’ve saved about 30, and continue to post more.
+Out of 200+ articles written for print and pixels, I’ve saved about 30, and continue to write more.

 You’re invited to take a tour of my career in the journalism of consciousness here.
+And please consider joining the "Inner Circle" of Fearless Features supporters to keep this work going, and lend your own story ideas...________________________________________________

-_______________________ ___________________________ ________________________ ___________________________
+___________________________ ________________________ ___________________________

 __________________________